06 Sep 2023

-Prior to the launch of the NO2 plan, Southampton City Council had already reported on the business case for improving air quality and achieving EU nitrogen dioxide compliance in the shortest possible time.
+Prior to the launch of the NO2 plan, Southampton City Council had already reported on the business case for improving air quality and achieving EU NO2 compliance in the shortest possible time.
 On top of this, the local authority has developed a clean air strategy for 2019 to 2025, making it clear that air quality is a significant priority and demonstrating the political will required to see these measures through.

-In 2018, a public consultation was held with local people on Southampton air pollution.
+In 2018, a public consultation was marketed and promoted to local people on air pollution in Southampton to ensure the council understood the views of as many communities and other stakeholders as possible.
 The majority of respondents (75%) said that air quality was a fairly or very big problem.
-Stakeholders suggested support for active travel, increases in lower-emission vehicles and promoting and improving public transport as popular measures to tackle this issue.
-This gave the council a mandate to press on with the Local NO2 Plan – to encourage low emission vehicles - along with other air quality measures.
+Stakeholders suggested support for active travel, increases in lower-emission vehicles, and promoting and improving public transport as popular measures to partly tackle this issue.
+This gave the council a mandate to press on with the Local NO2 Plan and encourage low-emission vehicles, along with other air quality measures.

 What resources were needed?

 Southampton City Council applied for funding from DEFRA’s Clean Air Fund and was awarded £1,807,303 to introduce the CAZ.
 This fund, as well as finance from the government’s Clean Air Zone Implementation Fund, covered the key transport measures that were taken in the plan.